paolorechia/learn-langchain/README.md

 If you know how to use these models directly with Text Generation WebUI please share your expertise :)

 ### Option 2 - Use this repo's web server
 Use the web server from this repo.
-They run on a newer version of GPTQ-For-LLama that supports the safetensor format.
+They run on a newer version of GPTQ-For-LLama that supports the safetensor format, and runs faster on newer Triton version.
+That is usually only worth for Linux / NVIDIA users that have a more recent GPU.
+I tested it with a RTX-3090.

 #### Default Parameters